Chariot racing: Byzantine racing factions

-Social discontent and disturbances in Constantinople tended to focus on the Hippodrome and Kathisma (the Imperial viewing box).
-In 498, the crowd showed its dissatisfaction with the emperor Anastasius by launching a hail of stones at the kathisma; during a near-revolutionary riot of 512 at the Hippodrome, the same emperor feared for his life, and offered to abdicate.
-Byzantium's theatre claques, which already had a reputation for well-organised violence, were now identified with the racing factions, and were thought to represent the rowdiest, most uncontrolable elements among the Blues and Greens.
-Blue–Green rivalry often erupted into gang warfare.
+Social discontent and disturbances in Constantinople tended to focus on the Hippodrome, which was not only ideal for racing but by far the largest and most conveniently designed space for mass meetings and their containment.
+The structure of the Hippodrome in Constantinople allowed the people to voice their religious and political opinion in the presence of the emperor, thus empowering the charioteers who were presented as political mediators between the people and the emperor.
+In 498, the crowd showed its dissatisfaction with the emperor Anastasius by launching a hail of stones at the kathisma; during a near-revolutionary riot of 512 at the Hippodrome, the same emperor feared for his life, and offered to abdicate; the crowd, apparently seeing this offer as both humble and magnanimous, found something like a "popular voice" and shifted their collective posture from opposition to support.
+Byzantium's theatre claques, which already had a reputation for well-organised violence, were now identified with the racing factions, and were thought to represent the rowdiest, most uncontrollable elements among the Blues and Greens.
+Blue–Green rivalry increasingly erupted into armed and lethal gang warfare.
 Justin I (r.
-518–527) took severe measures against urban violence after a citizen was murdered in the church of Hagia Sophia.
-Long-running factional disorder culminated in the Nika riots of 532 AD, during the reign of Justinian, when the Blues and Greens united and attempted unsuccessfully to overthrow the emperor.
-Thousands were killed by the Byzantine military in retribution.
+518–527) took severe, but apparently indiscriminate, misdirected and ultimately ineffective measures against urban violence after a citizen was murdered in the church of Hagia Sophia.
+Long-running factional disorder culminated in the Nika riots of 532 AD, against the backdrop of scheduled chariot races on the Ides of January, and factional "discontent" at political corruption and mismanagement.
+The Blues and Greens united and attempted but failed to overthrow the emperor; thousands were killed by the Byzantine military in retribution, including many ordinary citizens.
+The Byzantine historian Procopius saw the entire affair as a failure of the Emperor and his authorities to manage their imperial troops and govern their people, and the almost complete lack of a dedicated police force.

 Civil law reforms enacted by Justinian I in 541 ensured that only emperors or their representatives could subsidise the races; soon after, the emperor Tiberius II Constantine curbed imperial spending on the factions, which further reduced their power and influence.
 Chariot racing declined further in the course of the seventh century, in line with the Empire's dwindling economy and loss of territory.
-After the Nika riots, the factions had become less antagonistic to imperial authority as their importance in imperial ceremony increased.
+After the Nika riots, the factions had become less antagonistic to imperial authority as their importance and roles in imperial ceremony were increased.
 The iconoclast emperor Constantine V (r.
 741–775) deployed both Green and Blue "rowdies" in his anti-monastic campaigns, staging theatrical shows in which monks and nuns were exposed to public ridicule, abuse and forced marriages.
-The number of races per race-day declined sharply to 8, in the 10th century.
+The number of races per race-day declined sharply to eight in the 10th century.
 The racing factions in Byzantium continued their activity, though much reduced, until the imperial court was moved to Blachernae during the 12th century.